John Duffy and David Mulcahy: Duffy interviews

 Following his conviction, Duffy revealed to a forensic psychologist what the police knew already: that he had not attacked the women alone.
 However, he did not reveal any more at the time.

-A junior police officer at the time of the investigation and 1988 trial, Les Bolland, was interested in the case and had risen by March 1995 to a position where he could commence or progress an investigation; he visited John Duffy, who agreed to be interviewed, but said it would take a very long time.
+A junior police officer at the time of the investigation and 1988 trial was interested in the case and had risen by March 1995 to a position where he could commence or progress an investigation; he visited John Duffy, who agreed to be interviewed, but said it would take a very long time.
 A series of visits followed, and Duffy eventually requested assistance from the prison psychological service.
 In late 1997 a new psychologist started work at the prison.
 Bolland told her that real progress could be made if Duffy received counselling; this was arranged, and in June 1998 he agreed to start making full, proper, detailed admissions to the police.
 Interviews in the prison were difficult, so Duffy was secretly taken to a remote Hertfordshire police station for a week.
 There were complications, such as the football World Cup being on; Duffy asked for the interviews to be scheduled around the games, which Bolland, also a football fan, was happy with.

 The interviews were carried out under police caution, although Duffy was not in legal jeopardy, and taped.
 He confessed to a number of rapes but said he could remember no more.
 Further possible cases were put to him from police archives to jog his memory, and he remembered further cases.
 He was very clear that they were committed with his friend David Mulcahy.

 Duffy ultimately admitted all his offences, including the three murders with Mulcahy.
 He also explained in detail what had happened to Anne Lock.
 Bolland wrote that Duffy's confessions "gave a chilling insight into the serial killer/rapist's mind".
 Duffy told Bolland that a song by Michael Jackson called Thriller had played a part in the offences; the two men would play it loud in their car to psych themselves up before an attack (the tape was found in Mulcahy's house when he was arrested on Duffy's evidence).

 Duffy also explained how the way they approached and then controlled a victim developed over time so that they became in Bolland's words "shockingly skilled".
 Duffy spoke in a calm, matter-of-fact way, except when speaking about the Tamboezer murder.
 Nine months after the series of interviews Duffy was charged with seventeen offences of rape and conspiracy to rape; he pleaded guilty to all offences, all of which he said he carried out with David Mulcahy.
 He could not be charged with murdering Anne Lock as he had been found not guilty, but was charged with raping her.
 In March 1999 Duffy appeared at the Old Bailey and pleaded guilty to seventeen offences.